Mmiglio/BiologicalData/README.md

 ### 5: Evaluate the model against human proteins available in SwissProt

+Use metrics such as accuracy, precision, sensitivity, specificity and MCC (Matthews Correlation Coefficient).
+The evaluation is composed by the steps described below.

+#### a: Define you ground truth/reference
 The reference database is saved in `data/SwissProt_reference.fasta`.
 It can be obtained with the following query on UniProt
 >database:(type:pfam pf00017) AND reviewed:yes AND organism:"Homo sapiens (Human) [9606]"

+#### b: Find significant hits using HMM-SEARCH and PSI-BLAST respectively for the HMM and PSSM model

+#### c: Evaluate the ability of retrieving proteins with that domain.

+#### d: Evaluate the ability of matching the domain position, i.e. the alignment position of the model in the retrieved proteins (Pfam reference position is available in InterPro).